falcon-lin-development/trading/README.md

 4) strategey hypothesis
+-> *rank best 10 - rank worst 10 will have +ve return in the next 15minutes*
--> rank best 10 - rank worst 10 will have +ve return in the next 15minutes
+-> *rank best 10 - rank worst 10 will have +ve return in the next day*

 5) backtesting
+-> with slippage rate 3%

+6) mock trading